TimRudy/uart-verilog/tests/README.md

 **Observations**

-- Unlike in #9 and #10, the second `in` data signal lags the transmitter's high-going done signal; thus at the moment of the high-going `txDone`, you can see the previous `in` value is re-captured in `in_data`
+- Unlike in #9 and #10, the second `in` data byte "`B1`" lags; at the moment of the high-going `txDone`, the previous `in` value is re-captured in `in_data`

 - Shows a third transmit starting, because `txStart` goes low too late at the end of second transmit

 - This test bench uses a feedback method of control to shut off `txStart`; so it's suggestive of ideas for external control of the UART; but these tests do not go into how you can use outputs for external control, and how to decide the timing of inputs

-- The test benches in general though rely on tuned timings to present the inputs according to the intent of the test - in other words, empirical or ad hoc timings.
+- However the test benches in general rely on tuned timings to present the inputs according to the intent of the test - in other words, empirical or ad hoc timings.
 Examples to illustrate:

   - Interval `#11500` used in test [#13](#13-turbo_frames--0): Because each cycle is about 11.5ms, this gives prep or set-up times mid-way through each transmit for pushing each next byte (this is the `in` transitions relative to the `txDone` pulses)
   - Compare `#10750` used in test [#14](#13-turbo_frames--0), because its cycles are shorter